Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

 # Main narration brainstorming
 -->

 [The OpenGPT-X initiative](https://opengpt-x.de/en/) is an organization seeking to create open-source AI models 'Made in Germany'.
 In this blog post, we evaluate its flagship [Teuken](https://opengpt-x.de/models/teuken-7b-de/) models through the lens of open-source.
 In collaboration with Jenia Jitsev of LAION and the Jülich Supercomputing Centre, we explore some of the project's strengths and weaknesses.
-We find that the model falls short of their own claims of openness, and document early signs of adverse consequences for the European open-source AI ecosystem as a whole.
+We find that the model falls short of its own claims of openness, and document early signs of adverse consequences for the European open-source AI ecosystem.

 OpenGPT-X is a project developed under the umbrella of GAIA-X, a European initiative seeking to create [an open and transparent platform for merging and sharing data](https://www.heise.de/news/Gaia-X-Bundesnetzagentur-stellt-117-Millionen-Euro-fuer-Projekte-bereit-6528649.html).
 To this end, OpenGPT-X has received [around 15 million euros from the German The Federal Ministry for Economic Affairs and Climate Protection](https://www.dfki.de/en/web/news/kick-off-for-opengpt-x-dfki-and-partners-develop-large-scale-language-models-for-europe).
-In this blog post, we seek to hold the project to commensurate standards.
+With the project recently concluded, here we evaluate the published models for transparency and openness.

 ::the-index
 ---